-Dublin Bay Cruises is the only regular passenger ferry operating on Dublin Bay and offers a daily service with seven different cruise options to choose from.
+Dublin Bay Cruises is the only regular passenger ferry operating on Dublin Bay and offers a daily service with different cruise options to choose from.

 Two especially attractive routes are –

 Cruise south from the City to Dun Laoghaire Harbour, taking in the Convention Centre, the East Link Bridge, Dublin Port and Docklands, Poolbeg Lighthouse, Clontarf and the Bull Island wildlife reserve, the Baily and Kish Lighthouses, Howth Head, Ireland’s Eye, Lambay Island and Howth Harbour.
 The cruise lasts 150 minutes.

 Dun Laoghaire to Dalkey Island, returning via Killiney Bay

 Set sail on a 75 minute cruise, heading south past the James Joyce Martello Tower, the Forty Foot, Bullock Harbour, Dalkey Island and Collimore Harbour, Sorrento Point, and Killiney Bay.
 The ship is regularly joined by a group of dolphins.

 The vessel has a capacity for 120 passengers.

 Tickets can be purchased on arrival, but advance booking is recommended.